plants-mom/semantic-accessibility/README.txt

-   ├── default.nix: nix file with a recipe for the shell (see above) ├── descriptive.R: creates latex tables with descriptive summaries used in the paper ├── plots.R: plots used in the paper, files starting with 01,02,03 have to be run before ├── priors.R: priors for the bayesian models
+   ├── default.nix: nix file with a recipe for the shell (see above) ├── descriptive.R: creates latex tables with descriptive summaries used in the paper ├── plots.R: plots used in the paper, files starting with 01,02,03 have to be run before └── priors.R: priors for the bayesian models
-   └── shellExitHook.sh: exit hook for the nix shell, see above